Pecan Park Riverside RV Park Review & Rating

 - 9 hole disc golf course

-- activity center with jukebox, book exchange, pinball, stove and sink, and TV
+- activity center with jukebox, book exchange, pinball, stove and sink, children's library area, and TV

 - 70 TV channels

-- book and puzzle exchange, RV supplies, and movie rentals
+- book and puzzle exchange, RV supplies, and movie rentals, and some staples

 - nature trails

 Pecan Park provides easy access to the San Marcos River which is one of the most scenic and popular recreational rivers in Texas.
 The crystal clear San Marcos River is excellent for swimming, snorkeling, scuba diving, tubing, canoeing, kayaking, or fishing.
-There are plans to improve the trail along the river, add better access to the water, build a dock , and other improvements.
-You can rent canoes or kayaks from TG Canoe Livery which is on the property.
+You can rent canoes or kayaks from TG Canoe Livery which is across the street from the office.

 A Typical Texas Outsider Day: